 Summary Reports provide a variety of statistics relating to usage on wireless, switch, and security appliance networks.
+The Summary Report page can be found by navigating to Organization > Monitor > Summary Report.
 This article will provide an overview of what information is available, and how to email or schedule recurring reports

 Most Summary Report sections will be available for each network type (wireless, security appliance, and switch).
-The sections below will provide an example a brief explanation.
-Example screenshots are from a Wireless network.
+The sections below will provide a brief explanation of the report, from the perspective of a wireless-only network.

 Note: As the graph represents average utilization, bursts of traffic at high speed will appear much lower if surrounded by low utilization.
 This graph is best used for analyzing overall trends, and not determining peak volumes.

-Lists the top 10 clients on the networked based on total usage (upload and download) during the time period. % Usage is the % of total usage on this network that was tied to this client.
+This section lists the top 10 clients on the network based on total usage (upload and download) during the time period. % Usage is the % of total usage on this network that was tied to this client.
 If individual clients are generating higher than desirable amounts of traffic, consider applying group policies to those clients in order to limit their usage.
 Alternatively, consider using global traffic shaping rules, on wireless or security appliance networks.

 Similar to Top clients by usage, this section lists the top 10 device manufacturers by total usage.
 In addition to aggregate information from the section above, it also provides a total number of clients with the indicated manufacturer.

 Top device models by per-device usage

 This section lists the top 10 Cisco Meraki device models in this network based on average usage (upload and download) per device.

 This section lists the top 10 applications on this network based on overall usage (upload and download).
 These applications should align with those used for Traffic Analytics.
 If undesirable applications are generating large amounts of traffic, utilize layer 7 firewall rules to block or restrict traffic.